minarashidi/transfer-service/README.md

 Also in some cases, we can use a hybrid approach, where we use both caching and a database.
 For example, we can use caching for quick lookups and database storage for long-term persistence

+#### OpenTelemetry
+OpenTelemetry is the observability framework which provides a standard way to collect observability data and export these data(metrics, traces, and logs) from our applications.
+It is vendor-neutral and supports a variety of backends, including Zipkin.
+It means we're not locked into a specific tracing or monitoring tool.
+We can switch or use multiple backends as needed.